-SABER temperature profiles are retrieved in two ways.
-The first is the so called “operational” retrieval algorithm that retrieves temperature using the measured 15µm CO2 limb vertical profile emission and a CO2 vertical mixing ratio profile calculated using the WACCM model (Model CO2 provided by Dan Marsh, NCAR, private communication).
-A second SABER algorithm referred to as the “2-channel” algorithm, simultaneously retrieves temperature and CO2 vertical profiles over the 70km to 110km range for temperature and 70km to 125km range for CO2 using measured 15µm and 4.3 µm CO2 limb vertical profile emissions.
-This latter algorithm has been applied to all daytime measurements to obtain self-consistent T/CO2 retrievals in the MLT region.
-The 2-channel T/CO2 data are available in the Level2C folder in a NetCDF format at the SABER GATS website where all SABER data reside.
+SABER temperature profiles are also retrieved along with CO2 vertical profiles for daytime data using an independent algorithm developed by HU.
+This retrieves temperature over the 70 to 110 km range and CO2 over the 70 to 125 km range using measured 15µm and 4.3 µm CO2 limb vertical profile emissions.
+This latter algorithm is applied to daytime measurements to obtain self-consistent T/CO2 retrievals in the MLT region.
+The 2-channel T/CO2 data are available in the Level2C folder in NetCDF format from this website.
 The methodology used and first results are presented in a paper by Rezac et al. (2015a).
-Results of a comprehensive CO2 validation study using the SD-WACCM and ACE-FTS data are presented in a validation paper by Rezac et al. (2015b) which is in review.
-Here we summarize important information on using the temperature and CO2 products.
+Results of a comprehensive CO2 validation study using the SD-WACCM and ACE-FTS data are presented in a validation paper by Rezac et al. (2015b).
+Here we summarize important information on using the temperature and CO2 2-channel product.

-1) The daytime (SZA < 80) measurements have been processed on a continuous basis since 2002 up to the current time.
+1) The daytime (SZA < 80) measurements have been processed on a continuous basis since 2002 up to near current time.
+There is typically a month or more lag between operational data release and the 2-channel product.

-2) The operational and 2-channel kinetic temperature (Tk) profiles differ but their differences are usually within the estimated error bars.
-It should be noted that the operationally retrieved Tk profile has a higher vertical resolution due to application of a retrieval interleaving process, which is not applied for the 2-channel inversion.
+2) The operational and 2-channel kinetic temperature (Tk) differences are usually within the estimated error bars.
+Also, note that the operationally retrieved Tk profile has a higher vertical resolution due to application of a retrieval interleaving process, which is not applied for the 2-channel inversion.
 The 2-channel temperature retrieval is always performed with the currently retrieved CO2 VMR profile obtained during the global iteration and as a result, the temperature in the polar summer mesopause region is typically slightly colder than the operational temperature.

 References:Garcıa-Comas, M., M. Lopez-Puertas, B.T.
 Marshall, P. P. Wintersteiner, B. Funke,1 D. Bermejo, Pantaleón, C. J. Mertens, E. E. Remsberg, L. L. Gordley, M.G.
 Mlynczak, and J.M.
 Russell III, Errors in SABER kinetic temperature caused by non-LTE model parameters, VOL. 113, D24, doi: 10.1029/2008JD010105, 2008.